 Of course, you can sidestep some of this if you'd like to mastermind a setup that uses HDMI Audio extraction as well as a wireless HDMI transmitter (more on that here), but for now, we'll keep focusing on a one-room wired setup.

 An HDMI audio extractor shouldn’t degrade your audio quality.
-Because HDMI is a digital signal, it will remain roughly the same quality.
+Because HDMI is a digital signal, it will remain roughly the same quality unless you degrade it via things like HDMI couplers (our explanation).
 Things that will impact audio quality include the sample rate capabilities of the HDMI audio extractor, the version of HDMI your devices support, the length of the cable used to connect them.

 The key factor here is the sample rate.
 The sample rate is how often a device’s signal is received.
 The higher the sample rate, the more precisely the intermittent digital signal can emulate a smooth analog signal.

 A lower sample rate can mean two things for your sound.
 First, it means you won’t be able to reproduce higher frequencies (whether your speaker system can broadcast them or your ears can hear them is another story).
 Second, it means the minor timbres in the sound will be slightly dulled.
 And if you don't know what those things mean, then you don't need to worry about this.

 Although HDMI has had the same sample rate capabilities since its invention, the HDMI protocol allows for a variety of sample rate specifications that devices can be designed to handle.
 As such, your sound quality will always be governed by the least capable device in your chain which may or may not be your HDMI audio extractor.

 One factor determining this capability is the version of HDMI the devices use.
 While HDMI has always had a maximum sample rate for single channels of 192 kHz, the aggregate sample rate maximum has increased from 768 kHz with HDMI 1.4 to 1536 kHz with HDMI 2.0.